-In 2022, the Company sold certain business, primarily Mercer's U.S. affinity business, for cash proceeds of approximately \$155 million, partially offset by \$36 million primarily related to cash and cash equivalents held in a fiduciary capacity in the disposed businesses.
-In 2021, the Company sold certain of its businesses, primarily in the U.S. and U.K., for cash proceeds of approximately \$84 million.
+In 2022, the Company sold certain businesses, primarily Mercer's U.S. affinity business, for cash proceeds of approximately \$155 million, partially offset by \$36 million primarily related to cash and cash equivalents held in a fiduciary capacity in the disposed businesses.